nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 ## Discussion

+The Melbourne-Thomas method favours simpler network structures.
+The thought experiment shows that a food-chain structure will always have the maximum likelihood.
+Although the thought experiment is contrived, it demonstrates that there is something paradoxical about using likelihood as the sole criterion to resolve structural uncertainty.
+This conclusion is reinforced by our replication of the simulation experiment where incorrect simpler structures were given a higher $$P$$ score than several of the more complex structures (i.e. structures 1, 6, 8, 10)
+--- a result attributable to the fact that the method disadvantages structurally-complex networks.

-The tendency of the Melbourne-Thomas method to favour simpler structures may not be desirable from a conservation management perspective for two reasons;
+The tendency of the Melbourne-Thomas method to favour simpler structures may not be desirable from a conservation management perspective for both pragmatic and philosophical reasons.
-first,
+First,
+because
+selecting for simpler network structures leads to models that make less conservative predictions about the outcomes of future management interventions.
+Second,
-because selecting for simpler network structures leads to less conservative predictions, and second, because the philosophical grounds for preferring simpler structures is unclear.
+because the philosophical grounds for preferring simpler structures is unclear.

 Because the likelihood measure favours simpler structures that produce fewer